andrewjstone/concord-bft/CONTRIBUTING.md

 [cpplint](https://github.com/google/styleguide/tree/gh-pages/cpplint)
 against your changes, to ensure adherence to the guidelines.

 Before commit, please also run: `scripts/format-code.sh .` from the top level directory.
+Note that we use clang-format 6.0 for formatting.
+Other versions may not work.

 ## Reporting Bugs and Creating Issues